Writer Profile

 Kunihiko Hisa

-Other : Manga ArtistKeio University alumni
+Manga ArtistKeio University alumni

 Kunihiko Hisa

-Other : Manga ArtistKeio University alumni
+Manga ArtistKeio University alumni

 2022/09/15

 And an even more personal shock was likely the shooting of former Prime Minister Abe during the House of Councillors election.
 In Japan, where guns are strictly regulated, shootings rarely occur outside of conflicts involving anti-social forces.
 Furthermore, the popular former Prime Minister Abe, who was supposed to be under heavy guard, was shot quite easily.
-The police might have been the most surprised of all, as the security was extremely lax.
+The police might have been the most surprised of all, as the security was incredibly lax.

-*Affiliations and titles are as of the time this magazine was published.
+*Affiliations and titles are those at the time of publication.